KnowledgeCaptureAndDiscovery/DISK-API/README.md

 ```

 If the state is `Up`, the service are running.
-You z`can access the web interface at `http://localhost:8000`.
+You can access the web interface at `http://localhost:8000`.

 ## Troubleshooting